SaiSathvik6/Budget_Tracker/README.md

 6. ⚠️ **Monitor Warnings**: Pay attention to budget alerts
 7. 📈 **Analyze Trends**: Use charts to identify spending patterns

-## 🤝 Contributing

-This is a personal project, but suggestions and improvements are welcome!

-## 📄 License

-This project is open source and available for personal use.

-## 🆘 Support

-For issues or questions:
-1. Check the Troubleshooting section
-2. Verify MongoDB connection
-3. Ensure all dependencies are installed
-4. Check Python version compatibility

 ## 🎉 Acknowledgments